 Progressive Reclamation

-Closure cost estimates are prepared assuming that progressive reclamation is not conducted.
-Until this work is completed it is still an outstanding closure cost (i.e. an environmental liability) just like any reclamation which is put off until final closure of the project site.
-Therefore, closure cost estimates should cover the costs to complete this work as proposed.
+Environmental liability cost estimates are prepared assuming progressive reclamation has not yet occurred.
+Until this work is completed and its performance verified by the responsible inspector and/or regulatory board, it is still an outstanding environmental liability (i.e. closure and reclamation cost), just like any closure and reclamation activities that are put off until final closure of the project site.

-If the company carries out progressive reclamation during operations as proposed, such as revegetation of disturbed areas during operations, then the closure cost estimate could be reduced by the associated costs for that component when the company demonstrates that the closure activity has been successfully completed and closure objectives and criteria have been met.
+Proponents are encouraged to carry-out progressive reclamation as early as possible (i.e. during operations).
+If the proponent carries out progressive reclamation such as revegetation of disturbed areas during operations, then the environmental liability cost estimate could be reduced by the associated costs for that component when the proponent demonstrates that the closure activity has been successfully completed and the responsible inspector and/or regulatory board has verified the closure and reclamation objectives and criteria have been met.

-While the RECLAIM Model is a tool to develop closure cost estimates, the specifics for calculating work completed (i.e. progressive reclamation) for the purposes of reducing the closure cost estimate is jurisdiction specific and therefore not defined in the RECLAIM model.
+While RECLAIM is a tool to develop environmental liability cost estimates, the specifics for calculating work completed (i.e. progressive reclamation) for the purposes of reducing the environmental liability cost estimate are jurisdictionally specific.
+Proponents are advised to seek guidance from their applicable land and water board / water board jurisdiction, such as the Mackenzie Valley Land and Water Board or the Nunavut Water Board, on the reduction of the environmental liability cost estimate as a result of progressive reclamation.

-RECLAIM 8.0
+RECLAIM V8